mgavioli/RisingWorld-AreaProtection/README.md

 ## License

 Released under the GNU General Public License ver.
-3 (or later when available).
+3 (or later when available): see `COPYING` file for details.